Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 $$ E[Y^a] = E[\frac{I(A=a)}{f(A|L)} Y] $$

+We create 2 simulations (2 trees) of what would have happened had all individual in pop been treated , and untreated respectively.
+These simulations are correct under cond exchange.
+Then we POOL the 2 trees, to create a hypothestical population of size 2n in which every individual appears as treated AND untreated.
+This 2n population is called the pseudo population.

+Given C.E in origianl population, the treated and untreated are MARGINALLY exchangeable in the pseudo pop because L is independent of A. That is, associational risk ratio in pseudo population equals the causal risk ratio in BOTH the pseudo pop and org pop.

+Both standardization and IPW can be viewed as procedures to build a new tree in which all individuals receive treatment a.
+They differ by suing different set of the probabilities to build the counterfactual tree; IPW uses conditional prob of treatment A given covariate L, while standarization uses prob of covariate L and the conditional probability of outcome Y given A and L

+Both simulate what would have been observed if L had not been used to decide the probability of treatment

 ## Power Analysis:
 definition: Power (1- $$\beta$$) = The probability of rejecting the Null hypothesis when $$H_A$$ is in fact true.